NamPhan56/steepcarve/Readme.md

 All apps will currently be created with the mernstack.

 ### Features

-This app has the features
+This app has or will have the following main features:
 - [x] = Completed
 - [P] = In Progress
 - [O] = Planned

+&nbsp;

 - [O] Portfolio
 - [X] Projects Page